goliatone/menagerie/docs/DOCUMENTATION.md

 A Device Type provides a way to collect multiple device instances of the same class.
 In this example we are going to create a type of **ESP Humidity Sensor**.

 ![menagerie](./screenshots/device-type-list-empty.png)

 ![menagerie](./screenshots/device-type-add.png)

+We can see that the device type has been created successfully.

 ![menagerie](./screenshots/device-type-list-added.png)

 ### Create Locations